AndHann404/IT-Ticketing-System/README.md

 | **Medium (P3)** | Single-user issue | Low | Employee's desktop is running slow |
 | **Low (P4)** | Minor request | Minimal | Request for a new Webcam |

-#### Assigned To
-The Technican who is repsonsible for handling the ticket.
-They are also responsible for providing updates to the user.

 #### Status
 Tracks the progress of a Ticket